ietf-tools/bibxml-service/docs/howto/auto-reindex-sources.rst

 as that will overwhelm task outcome listings in management GUI (making it harder to track down issues) and cause unnecessary requests to Git server APIs.

-It’s recommended to confirm how frequently the sources usually change, and pick a value somewhat higher than that—regardless of whether you implement scheduled API endpoint calls or use the ``AUTO_REINDEX_INTERVAL`` setting.

 .. note:: Regardless of the method you choose, make sure to monitor
           task execution as part of overall